UniverseViewer/universe-viewer/public/catalogs/milliquas/README.md

 # MILLIQUAS - Million Quasars Catalog, Version 8

 It has been converted to UniverseViewer data format using the `extract.py` script.
+The following filtering has been made on original catalog:
+- Negative redshift entries removed

 The result has been compressed with:
 ```